 Pass the Helmet

-Fill a helmet with a variety of trinket prizes, such as football stickers, NFL pencils, miniature helmets, and football trading cards.
-Have kids sit in a circle and pass the helmet as music plays.
-Have the person playing the music stop it at random intervals.
+Fill a helmet with a variety of trinket prizes, such as football stickers, NFL-branded pencils, miniature helmets, and football trading cards.
+Have the kids sit in a circle and pass the helmet as music plays.
+Stop the music at random intervals.
 When the music stops, the person holding the helmet removes a prize.
 When the music starts up again, the kids continue to pass the helmet.
 Play continues until the helmet is empty.

-Another variation on this game is to have each kid collect $1 from their parents.
+Another variation on this game is to ask each kid collect $1 from their parents.
 The dollars are all placed in the helmet before it's passed around.
 When the music stops, the kid holding it gets to keep one of the dollars.

 Referee Balloon Pop

-For this game, you will need two sets of balloons, one black and one white, to represent the colors of the referee uniforms.
-Before inflating the balloons, fill them with small pieces of paper on which you have written “penalties” or “scores.”
-For instance, a penalty paper might read: “Personal foul; refill all of the snack bowls” or “Penalty; clean up all of the popped balloons.”
-A score paper might say: “Field Goal; you win an extra dessert” or “Touchdown; pick a prize from the prize box.”
+Purchase a set of black balloons and a set of white balloons, representing the colors of the referee uniforms.
+Before inflating the balloons, insert a small pieces of paper on which you have written “penalties” or “scores.”
+For instance, a penalty paper might read, “Personal foul: Refill all of the snack bowls” or “Penalty: Clean up all of the popped balloons.”
+A score paper might say, “Field Goal: You win an extra dessert” or “Touchdown: Pick a prize from the prize box.”

 Fill a large garbage bag with the balloons.
 At random intervals throughout the party, blow a referee whistle and dump the balloons into the room.
-Kids must choose a balloon, pop it and remove the note to reveal whether they win a score or have to perform their penalty.
+Kids must choose a balloon, pop it, and remove the note to reveal whether they win a score or have to perform a penalty.